 One of the main goals of the tax treaty between Canada and the United States is to prevent double taxation of Canadian taxpayers.
 Canadian residents who have income from the United States need to know the rules for filing taxes and how to lessen their U.S. withholding taxes.

-One of the aims of the United States-Canada Income Tax Treaty is to provide relief from taxation in both the United States and Canada for income earned by Canadians.
+One of the aims of the tax treaty between Canada and the United States is to provide relief from taxation in both the United States and Canada for income earned by Canadians.
 U.S. citizens and Canadian residents are taxed on their world income.
 If not for the treaty, Canadians would pay the U.S. tax on their U.S. income to the Internal Revenue Service and pay again to the Canada Revenue Agency.
 Both U.S. citizens and Canadian residents report their foreign income no matter where they file a tax return, whether in Canada or in the United States.

 Reducing Amounts Withheld for U.S. Taxes